ForestAdmin/agent-nodejs/docs/datasources/provided/mongoose.md

-The mongoose data source allows to import collections from a mongoose instance.
+The mongoose data source allows importing collections from a mongoose instance.

-In order to make everything work as expected, you need to install the package `@forestadmin/datasource-mongoose`.
+To make everything work as expected, you need to install the package `@forestadmin/datasource-mongoose`.

 {% tabs %} {% tab title="agent.js" %}